 - Persisting symptomatic bradycardia.

-- Complete AV block (Stokes-Adams attacks, asymptomatic, congenital), Mobitz type II AV block, persistent AV block post anterior myocardial infarction.
+- Complete AV block (Stokes-Adams attacks, asymptomatic, congenital), Mobitz types I and II AV block, persistent AV block post anterior myocardial infarction.

 - Pacemakers may have a role in the suppression of resistant tachyarrhythmias.

-The National Institute for Health and Care Excellence (NICE) recommends that dual-chamber pacemakers can be used to treat symptomatic bradycardia in people with sick sinus syndrome, AV block, or both, but that there are a number of special circumstances where dual-chamber pacemakers should not be used for symptomatic bradycardia.
+The National Institute for Health and Care Excellence (NICE) recommends that dual-chamber pacemakers can be used to treat symptomatic bradycardia in people with sick sinus syndrome, AV block, or both, but identified a number of circumstances where dual-chamber pacemakers should not be used for symptomatic bradycardia.
+In the light of subsequent trials, NICE amended their guidance to include symptomatic bradycardia due to sick sinus syndrome without atrioventricular block as an indication for a dual‑chamber pacemaker.

 Precautions for patients